tylershienlim/ecommerce-profit-analysis/README.md

 - Bookcases and printers emerge as significant influencers in the dataset, playing pivotal roles in overall revenue generation.

 ## Recommendations
-1. Direct the Branch Manager to assess the least profitable customers.
+1. Assess the least profitable customers.
 2. Examine the underperforming States to understand the significant gap in customer profitability.
 3. Evaluate suspending sales of Tables and Electronic Games until cost reductions are feasible, as these products are currently detracting from company profitability.
 4. Concentrate efforts on expanding the profitable sub-categories to sustain the profitability trend.